The Titus Trust

 “Personal data” is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address, or address).
 Identification can be by the information alone or in conjunction with any other information.
 The processing of personal data is governed by the Data Protection Act 2018 the UK General Data Protection Regulation (the “GDPR”) and other legislation relating to personal data and rights such as the Human Rights Act 1998.

 Who are we?

 This Privacy Notice is provided to you by the Titus Trust of 12 Lime Tree Mews, 2 Lime Walk, Oxford, OX3 7DZ (herein after referred to as the Trust).
 The Operations Director is the Data Controller for your data, contact details: firstname.lastname@example.org and 01865 760 944.

 The Trust conducts its activities through both its central team and the three Camp Groups listed below:

 The Trust is a single legal entity, both a charity (number 1066751) and a limited company (number 3473879).
 The holiday camps listed above are part of this legal entity, and are subject to the single Data Controller listed above.

 What data does the Data Controller listed above process?
 He or she will process some or all of the following where necessary to perform his or her tasks:

-• The data we process is likely to constitute sensitive personal data because, our mission is to provide Christian activity holidays for children and young people.
+- The data we process is likely to contain special category personal data because, our mission is to provide Christian activity holidays for children and young people.
 The fact that we process your data at all may be suggestive of your religious beliefs.
-Where you provide this information, we may also process other categories of sensitive personal data e.g. details of injuries, medication/treatment received and safeguarding data, which is required to provide our activity holidays.
+Where you provide this information, we may also process other categories of special category personal data e.g. details of injuries, medication/treatment received and safeguarding data, which is required to provide our activity holidays.

 How do we process your personal data?